Written 28 July 2025 · Last edited 17 September 2025 ~ 12 min read

 - b = bias

-The Step Function
+The Step Activation Function

 f(z)={10if z≥θif z<θIf z crosses the threshold θ, the perceptron outputs 1.
 Otherwise, it outputs 0.
+Hence, the term “step”; the output steps up from 0 to 1 once you cross the threshold.

 How Does a Perceptron Learn?